View

 Overview | Guides | Campus Examples | Documents to Download

-Guide to Producing a Compelling Report on the Benefits of the Bonner Program and Community Engagement
+Making the Case: A Guide to Producing a Compelling Report on the Benefits of the Bonner Program & Community Engagement

 More than ever, most institutions of higher education face structural and financial challenges that compel them to demonstrate the value and return on investment for their work.
 With limited resources, institutions face difficult decisions regarding prioritization of programs and units.
 Financial concerns in higher education have been further exacerbated by the COVID-19 pandemic.